 The chances of the IPS dropping traffic that is not malicious when using a risk threshold of 90 is very low.
 However, if you want to adopt a more conservative policy, for the risk threshold, raise the value to 100.

-Step 1: Navigate to Configuration > IPS > Policies > IPS Policies (when using ASDM to configure an IPS module).
+Step 1: In Cisco ASDM/IDM, navigate to Configuration > IPS > Policies > IPS Policies.

 Step 2: In the Virtual Sensor panel, right-click the vs0 entry, and then select Edit.